jakkcanada/Boot_Camp/Assignment of Week 2:/README.md

+# Boot_Camp Week 2
-# Assignment 2: How to learn Python, Data Structure and Algorithm
+How to learn Python, Data Structure and Algorithm